 Before your dog can attend Dingo’s Dogsitting Doggy Daycare, we will need the following:

-Completed and signed Dingo’s Dogsitting Forms and Liability Waiver.
-Forms can be downloaded from the “Contact Us” section of our website: http://dingosdogsitting.com/contact-us/
+- Completed and signed Dingo’s Dogsitting Forms and Liability Waiver.
+Forms can be completed online or downloaded from the “Contact Us” section of our website: http://dingosdogsitting.com/contact-us/

 We ask that as responsible owners, you do the following BEFORE bringing your dog to our daycare:

-If your dog is under two years of age, please check their mouth including gums and tongue for “puppy warts” prior to enrolling them in daycare.
-Information on “puppy warts”, technically known as the Oral Canine Papilloma Virus, can be found here: http://dingosdogsitting.com/single-post/2017/02/09/the-canine-papilloma-virus-what-it-is-and-how-you-can-help-us-minimize-it-at-the-daycare/
+If your dog is under two years of age or immune-compromised, please check their mouth including gums and tongue for “puppy warts” prior to enrolling them in daycare.
+Additionally, we recommend that dogs under two get on a regimen of Colloidal Silver as an immune-boosting preventative.
+More information on the Canine Papilloma Virus, anecdotally known as “doggie chickenpox”, can be found here: http://dingosdogsitting.com/single-post/2017/02/09/the-canine-papilloma-virus-what-it-is-and-how-you-can-help-us-minimize-it-at-the-daycare/.

 Please check your dog for fleas and ticks PRIOR to attending daycare.